Quantum simulation of clustered photosynthetic light harvesting in a superconducting quantum circuit: Introduction

 \section{Introduction}

-Energy plays an important role in the development of modern society.
-The chemical energy supporting all lives on the earth is mainly from the solar energy harvested by photosynthesis \cite{Cheng09,Chin13,Blankenship02,Tao16}.
-The solar energy can be captured and transferred to the reaction centers of photosynthetic systems in a short time with a high efficiency \cite{Cheng09,Cheng06,Engel07}.
+Energy plays an important role in modern society.
+The chemical energy supporting all lives on earth is mainly from the solar energy harvested by photosynthesis \cite{Cheng09,Lambert13,Chin13,Blankenship02}.
+The solar energy can be captured and transferred to the reaction centers of photosynthetic systems in a short time with high efficiency \cite{Cheng09,Cheng06,Engel07}.
 Therefore, it might be beneficial to learn from the natural photosynthesis to design efficient artificial light-harvesting devices.

-In the past few decades, many researchers devoted themselves to the study of the exciton energy transfer (EET) process in photosynthesis \cite{Engel07,Amerongen00,Knox96,Leegwater96,Savikhin97}.
-Based on the quantum dynamics, much has been learned about the efficiency of the EET \cite{Jang14,Fassioli12,Collini10,Ai14,Hildner13}, together with the spatial and energetic arrangement of the pigments \cite{Sener11,Scholak11-1,Scholak11-2,Marin11,Cleary13,Xu18}.
+In the past few decades, many researches were focused on the study of the exciton energy transfer (EET) process in photosynthesis \cite{Engel07,Amerongen00,Knox96,Leegwater96,Savikhin97,Mancal13}.
+Based on the quantum dynamics of open systems \cite{Lambert13,Cao20}, much knowledge has been learned about the efficiency of the EET \cite{Jang14,Fassioli12,Collini10,Ai14,Hildner13}, together with the spatial and energetic arrangement of the pigments \cite{Sener11,Scholak11-2,Marin11,Cleary13,Xu18}.
+The experimentally-observed coherent phenomena in 2D spectroscopy may be attributed to nearly-resonant coupling to an underdampped vibrational mode in the bath \cite{Cao20,Mourokh15}.
 In natural photosynthesis, EET can be accomplished within $100$ picoseconds with almost $100\%$ efficiency \cite{Fleming94}.
-Schulten \emph{et al.} observed that the bacteriochlorophylls involved in the overall excitation transfer are found in a coplanar arrangement \cite{Hu97}.
-Ishizaki and Fleming showed that the energy flow in the Fenna-Mattthew-Olson (FMO) complex occurs primarily through two EET pathways \cite{Ishizaki09}.
-Yang \emph{et al.} found out that the dimerization in light-harvesting complex II (LH2) can effectively speed up the energy transfer between LH2 rings due to symmetry breaking \cite{Yang10}.
-In 2013, Ai \cite{Ai13} \emph{et al.} revealed that clustered geometry utilizes exciton delocalization and energy matching to optimize EET.
+Schulten \emph{et al.} \cite{Hu97} observed that the bacteriochlorophylls involved in the overall excitation transfer are found in a coplanar arrangement.
+Ishizaki and Fleming \cite{Ishizaki09} showed that, by dimerization, the energy flow in the Fenna-Mattthew-Olson (FMO) complex occurs primarily through two EET pathways.
+Yang \emph{et al.} \cite{Yang10} found out that the dimerization in light-harvesting complex II (LH2) can effectively speed up the energy transfer between LH2 rings due to symmetry breaking.
+In a wheel-shaped artificial light-harvesting complex, the energy of the initially-excited antenna can be efficiently directed to the reaction center, with quantum beating lasted for hundreds of femtoseconds \cite{Ghosh11-1,Ghosh11-2}.
+In 2013, Ai \emph{et al.} \cite{Ai13} revealed that clustered geometry utilizes exciton delocalization and energy matching to optimize EET, which can be utilized to explain the efficient EET in FMO complex \cite{Chen13}.